Thom Gossom Jr.

-Thomas "Thom" Gossom Jr. (born May 2, 1952) is an American actor.
+Thomas Gossom Jr. (born May 2, 1952) is an American actor.

 Gossom played college football for the Auburn Tigers.
 He was a cast member of the TV series In the Heat of the Night.
 He has appeared in multiple movies, including the 2003 sequel Jeepers Creepers 2, as well as guest roles in CSI and other TV shows.
 He portrayed Slim's father in Queen & Slim.